yuwei4891/GeneTrap/README.md

 These codes are the pipeline for sequencing analysis in high throughput gene trap  screen .

-Common tools utilized include Perl, BWA, samtools, ea-utils, bedtools, HOMER.
+Common tools utilized include Perl, FLASH, BWA, samtools, ea-utils, bedtools, HOMER.

 The procedures for processing sequencing reads in fastq format: